 When Ethan’s mother, Hillary, began seeing a psychologist for guidance, she learned about UPMC Centers for Rehab Services (CRS).
 Care options offered by CRS include memory loss and cognitive rehabilitation programs.

-Ethan was referred to UPMC Centers for Rehab Services, located at the UPMC Sports Complex in Cranberry Township.
-There he could receive cognitive rehab as well as physical therapy and occupational therapy to help with motion and movement.
+Ethan was referred to UPMC Centers for Rehab Services – Cranberry, located at the UPMC Lemieux Sports Complex in Cranberry Township.
+There, he could receive cognitive therapy as well as physical therapy and occupational therapy to help him with motions and moving properly.

 Never Miss a Beat!

 Regaining Independence and Function

 Marissa Vetica, MS, a certified speech language pathologist, was Ethan’s speech therapist.
 She also put together exercise programs to address his cognitive linguistic functions, including: